- Company Law & Corporate Law

 I like to work on a fixed fee basis, and so will agree a figure with you once we’ve had a chance to speak about your specific requirements.

-Generally, a Shareholders Agreement / Partnership Agreement will range from £650 to £1250 plus VAT, with the higher end being for larger companies with more shareholders or complex arrangements.
+Generally, a Shareholders Agreement and articles of association will range from £1000 to £3500 plus VAT, with the higher end being for larger companies with more shareholders or complex arrangements, such as EMI schemes, share options and such like.
+The typical fee for a shareholders agreement is £1250 plus VAT.

 For other Company Law matters, I’d be happy to discuss your needs on a no-obligation call by phone or video, or even just over email or whatsapp.
 Just get in touch.